Chapter 7. Knots and Links

 Examples are 4 6 2 or bca, both of which represent the trefoil.

 Like classical Gauss codes, Dowker-Thistlethwaite notation does not specify the orientation of the diagram, and (more importantly) for composite knots may not uniquely define the topology of the knot.
-If this is a problem, consider using either oriented Gauss codes or knot signatures instead.
+If this is a problem, consider using either oriented or signed Gauss codes, or knot/link signatures instead.

-• Planar diagram codes, which are sequences of 4-tuples that encode the local connections around each crossing.
+• Planar diagram codes: These are sequences of 4-tuples that encode the local connections around each crossing.
 Unlike the other code types described here, planar diagram codes can encode multiple-component links.

 In a planar diagram code for a link with n crossings, the strands are numbered 1,…,2n.
 Each 4-tuple represents a single crossing, and lists the four strands that meet at that crossing in counter-clockwise order, beginning with the incoming lower strand.
 Regina will number the crossings 0,…,(n-1) in the same order as the tuples are presented.